 Allison S. Huffman, DNP, APRN, FNP-C

 Her clinical career as a Family Nurse Practitioner has led her to practice internationally in Cambridge, England as well as practice in New York and Texas in areas where her focus has been on caring for immigrants and refugees.
 Through this she continues to serve a mostly Latino community in Texas, utilizing her skills in Spanish.
 She has participated in multiple medical mission trips to Honduras and Nicaragua as well as helped lead nursing students and travel to Kenya on two different occasions.
 In Kenya, participants served in a clinic as well as delivered an educational teaching program focused on empowering girls in the developing world.
-At TWU, she has been a leader for three different education abroad elective course trips to Peru where nursing students and faculty were able to develop research based PICO projects and present them at international conferences in Peru.
-Allison plans to lead another course trip to Peru in 2018 and help further build relationships for TWU around the globe through CGNS.
+At TWU, she has been a leader for four different education abroad elective course trips to Peru where nursing students and faculty were able to develop research based PICO projects and present them at international conferences in Peru.
+Allison plans to focus on global research efforts for the 2019-2020 academic year and help further build relationships for TWU around the globe through CGN.